-For the three months ended March 31, 2013, research and development expenses decreased to \$4.5 million from \$7.1 million for the three months ended March 31, 2012.
+For the three months ended June 30, 2013, research and development expenses decreased to \$4.0 million from \$8.2 million for the three months ended June 30, 2012.
 The decrease is primarily due to a significant reduction in expenses related to the Company's NDA submission to the FDA.
-Additionally, the Company transitioned from a development stage company to a commercial organization in 2012.
-As a result, purchases of inventory are now capitalized rather than being expensed as research and development materials as they were for the first three months of 2012.
+Additionally, in accordance with a transition from a development stage company to a commercial organization in 2012, purchases of inventory are now capitalized rather than being expensed as research and development materials.